Seventh Grade Writing Standards

 Grade 7: Written English Language Conventions

-Students in seventh grade are expected to write with more complex sentences, capitalization, and punctuation.
+Writing lessons for 7th grade may include learning to write with more complex sentences, capitalization, and punctuation.
 In particular, seventh grade writing standards specify these key markers of proficiency:

 —Write in complete sentences, varying the types such as compound and complex sentences.